 “I could help here,” she thought.
 She was drawn to the transitional housing program and volunteered as a job counselor.

 It was, and still is, a perfect fit.
-Using her professional experience, Susan shows the transitional housing clients, most of whom are single mothers with small children, how to write a resume that will land them that important interview.
+Using her professional experience, Susan shows the transitional housing clients, most of whom are single mothers with small children, how to write a resume and how to go about using a company like ARC Resumes in Virginia (https://www.arcresumes.com/local/virginia/) if they already have one and want to clean it up, so that they have a better chance to land that all-important interview.
 She instructs them on the fundamentals of interview skills – how to shake hands, look the interviewer in eye, write cover letters and thank you notes, ask questions, and generally present themselves professionally.

 “If you get an interview let me know,” she tells them.
 “I will show you how to interview but I’m not going to get you the job.”